-WASHINGTON — The Department of Justice’s Bureau of Justice Statistics today released Services for Crime Victims, 2019.
-This report presents statistics from the first-ever National Survey of Victim Service Providers, which collected detailed information about the victim service field in 2019.
-The report presents statistics on five types of victim service providers (VSPs) that provided crime victims assistance in 2019: nonprofit or faith-based; governmental; hospital, medical or emergency; campus; and tribal.
-The report examines by all VSPs and by VSP-type the average number of services provided, type of services most commonly provided, gaps in services, and organizations that commonly referred victims to VSPs for assistance.
+This report presents statistics on five types of victim service providers (VSPs) that provided crime victims assistance in 2019: nonprofit or faith-based; governmental; hospital, medical, or emergency; campus; and tribal.
+It also examines by all VSPs and by VSP type the average number of services provided, type of services most commonly provided, gaps in services, and organizations that commonly referred victims to VSPs for assistance.

 - About 51% of VSPs were nonprofit or faith-based, 42% were governmental, 3% were hospital, medical, or emergency, and 2% each were campus and tribal.

 - Tribal VSPs provided the most types of services to victims on average (32), followed by nonprofit or faith-based VSPs (29); hospital, medical, or emergency (22); governmental (24); and campus VSPs (24).

 - About three-quarters of VSPs (71%) assisted victims with filing for a restraining, protection, or no-contact order.

 - Three-quarters of VSPs (75%) provided immediate or emergency safety planning to victims.